Which of the following best describes a concentration gradient? | Channels for Pearson+

 1

-Understand the term 'concentration gradient': A concentration gradient refers to a difference in the concentration of a substance between two regions, such as across a cell membrane or within a solution.
+Step 1: Begin by understanding the term 'concentration gradient.'
+A concentration gradient refers to the difference in the concentration of a substance between two regions, such as across a space or a membrane.

+Step 2: Clarify that molecules naturally move from areas of high concentration to areas of low concentration, a process known as diffusion.
+This movement does not require energy.

+Step 3: Distinguish the concentration gradient from other processes like osmosis, which specifically involves the movement of water molecules, or active transport, which requires energy to move substances against their concentration gradient.

 Watch next